-2Greece not included because it was not a member of the Community in 1980.
-Source: Eurostat than 4% of Community GDP.
+In 1979, nationals of the nine Member States spent more than 77 000 million ECU on tourism, a figure which represents more than 7% of total private consumption.
+Revenue from tourism in the Community countries exceeded 72 000 million ECU or more than 4% of Community GDP.
 If, however, the multiplier effect of tourist revenue spent in the Community and producing further revenue is taken into account, direct and indirect revenue from tourism could amount to more than 10% of the Nine's GDP.